What are DDL, DML, and DCL in SQL?

 DML Commands

-• The INSERT command inserts one or more new records into the table in the SQL database.
+• The INSERT command in dml data manipulation language is used to insert data by adding one or more new records into a table in the SQL database.

-• The UPDATE command updates or changes the existing data or records in a table in the SQL database.
+• The UPDATE command is used to modify existing records in a table in the SQL database.

-• The DELETE command deletes all the existing records and the allocated spaces from a table in the SQL database.
+• The DELETE command removes records from a table in the SQL database based on specified conditions.
 We can use the WHERE clause with the AND or OR operators to delete selected rows from the database.

 • The MERGE command deals with insertion, updation, and deletion in the same SQL statement.